CDOT officials were afraid that an Independence Pass blunder could jeopardize the status of Google and other institutions. | ExBulletin

 ROHM was forced to perform an About Face and instruct Miller to contact the navigation service again to correct the status of Highway 82.

-I think I had the best intentions, but at the wrong time, ROHM wrote to Miller on the night of August 4th.
+I think I had the best intentions, but I wasn’t sure, Roam wrote to Miller on the night of August 4th.

 The next morning, Miller wrote to his boss, CDOT’s chief engineer, Stephen Harrellson, to express his concern.
 According to Miller, maintenance and operations personnel contacted Google, Waze, and Apple the day before to indicate that the independence path was closed for traffic routing purposes throughout August.
 That is.